Moving sum procedure for change point detection under piecewise linearity: Abstract

 \section{Abstract}

-We propose a computationally efficient, moving sum (MOSUM) procedure for segmenting univariate data under piecewise linearity.
-It detects multiple change points where the underlying signal undergoes discontinuous jumps or slope changes.
-We show that the proposed method controls the family-wise error rate at a given significance level (asymptotically) and achieves consistency in multiple change point detection, all under weak assumptions permitting heavy-tailedness.
-We also obtain the rate of localisation when the signal is piecewise linear and continuous, which matches the known minimax optimal rate.
-Applied to simulated datasets, and a real data example on rolling element-bearing prognostics, the MOSUM procedure performs competitively compared to the existing methods.
+We propose a computationally and statistically efficient procedure for segmenting univariate data under piecewise linearity.
+The proposed moving sum (MOSUM) methodology detects multiple change points where the underlying signal undergoes discontinuous jumps and/or slope changes.
+It controls the family-wise error rate at a given significance level and achieves consistency in multiple change point detection, with a minimax optimal estimation rate when the signal is piecewise linear and continuous, all under weak assumptions permitting serial dependence and heavy-tailedness.
+Computationally, the complexity of the MOSUM procedure is $O(n)$, which, combined with its good performance on simulated datasets, makes it highly attractive compared to the existing methods.
+We further demonstrate its good performance on a real data example on rolling element-bearing prognostics.